On the central limit question for strictly stationary, reversible Markov chains: Proof of Theorem

 Then by (\ref{eq7.2C1}), $|X_0(\omega)| \leq Y(\omega)$ for every $\omega \in \Omega$.
 Hence trivially for any $t \geq 0$, $P(|X_0| > t) \leq P(Y > t)$; and hence for any given $u \in (0,1)$, $\{t \geq 0: P(|X_0| > t) \leq u \} \supset \{t \geq 0: P(Y > t) \leq u \}$.
 Hence by (\ref{eq5.11}), for any $u \in (0,1)$, $Q_{|X(0)|}(u) \leq Q_Y(u)$.
 Hence to prove (\ref{eq9.4C1}) and thereby complete the proof of (\ref{eq5.51}), it suffices to prove that

 {\bf Sub-step 4D.}\ \ For each $j \in \N$, define the positive number $a_j$ and the event $A_j$ as follows:

-From (\ref{eq9.4D1}) and Sub-step 2B (repeated directly from Sub-step 2B in Section 7), one has that for each $j \in \N$, the random variable $X_0^{(j)}$ takes only the values $-1$, 0, and 1, and that $P(A_j) = P(|X_0^{(j)}| = 1) = \zeps_j$.
-By (\ref{eq9.4D1}), for each $j \in \N$, one now has that $a_j = 2P(A_j)$, and also one has the equality of random variables $I(A_j) = |X_0^{(j)}|$, where $I(\dots)$ denotes the indicator function.
+From (\ref{eq9.4D1}) and Sub-step 2B (repeated directly from Sub-step 2B in Section 7), one has that for each $j \in \N$, the random variable $X_0^{(j)}$ takes only the values $-1$, 0, and 1, and that $P(A_j) = P(|X^{(j)}_0| = 1) = \zeps_j$.
+(That equality is tacitly in play more than once below.)\ \ By (\ref{eq9.4D1}), for each $j \in \N$, one now has that $a_j = 2P(A_j)$, and also one has the equality of random variables $I(A_j) = |X_0^{(j)}|$, where $I(\dots)$ denotes the indicator function.
 By (\ref{eq9.4C2}), one now has the equality of random variables

 Further, by Sub-step 1D(a) and eq.\ (\ref{eq9.1C1}), one now has that $P(A_1) < 1/2$ and $P(A_j) \leq (1/2)P(A_{j-1})$ for every $j \geq 2$.
 And now by (\ref{eq9.1C6}), (\ref{eq9.4D2}), (\ref{eq9.4D1}), and Lemma \ref{lem6.12}, one has that $0 < \dots < a_3 < a_2 < a_1 < 1$ and also $\lim_{j \to \infty} a_j = 0$, and that